Treatment Centre for Gambling Addiction

 Problem gambling behaviour is highly addictive and there is always a risk of relapse.
 At Smarmore Castle, we place great importance on continuing care after discharge from the residential programme.
 This can take the form of regular aftercare meetings in person or via Zoom.
 We also strongly recommend that all patients regularly attend the local meetings of Gamblers Anonymous.

 If you, a friend or a loved one suffers from a gambling problem, please contact us to discuss treatment for gambling addiction.
-We are available to answer queries 24 hours a day, seven days a week, and can arrange a quick admission onto our gambling addiction rehab programme.
+We are available to answer queries and arrange a quick admission onto our gambling addiction rehab programme.